Updated: February 14, 2019

 In order to accomplish these goals, DARPA takes a whirl at solving problems through their own version of a Government-enabled factory that would make Willy Wonka hand over his keys.
 Leveraging the use of BAAs and armed with a new acquisition office led by the Undersecretary of Defense for R&E, DARPA continues to encourage invention…which as we know is “93% perspiration, 6% electricity, 4% evaporation, and 2% butterscotch ripple”.

 When we initially posted this article last February, we provided our readers with a list of upcoming DARPA GovCon opportunities to satisfy their sweet tooth.
 As an update, The Pulse decided to jump back on our wondrous boat ride to check-in on the work being done in the DARPA factory tunnels.
-Check out our latest Pipeline Playbook dedicated to all things DARPA.

 Recent DARPA Initiatives